ekneale/cobraa/README.md

 Relevant flags are:
 ```

+    --reduced                 Runs only the processes and decays which tend to trigger/reconstruct in the fiducial.
+(Recommended for the coincidence                                     analysis and can be combined with --lightSim)

+    --watchmakers             Generates jobs/scripts for individual singles simulations (all radioactive decays, IBD positron, IBD neutron)

     --lightSim                Runs the singles only in the components which are the main contributors to accidentals (can be combined with --reduced)

-    --reduced                 Runs only the processes and decays which tend to trigger/reconstruct in the fiducial (can be combined with --lightSim)

     --cluster                 Used to specify the job submission script header options (default is to run locally)
                               Options: lassen, sheffield, edinburgh, glasgow, etc (only lassen and sheffield so far).